singhgautam7/GCP-PDE-preparation---GRS/README.md

 # Google Professional Data Engineering(PDE) Certification Exam Preparation Guide

 This guide is created for the preparation/revision for the [Google Professional Data Engineering certification exam](https://cloud.google.com/certification/data-engineer).
-I have tried to divide the topics into sections for better understanding and topic-specific revisions.

 ---

 ## Important Links for preparation
 - [Udemy - GCP Associate Cloud Engineer Course](https://www.udemy.com/course-dashboard-redirect/?course_id=3827154)
  	- Helped me to get** basic knowledge** about GCP